IIIF/website/source/community/groups/framework.md

 To facilitate coordination within and across groups, IIIF maintains a common set of communications channels.
 IIIF Groups make use of these to ensure appropriate access, transparency and retention of discussions.
 These channels are:

   * **Email lists**: The primary channel of communication for all IIIF Groups is the [IIIF-Discuss][iiif-discuss] email list.
 When using a shared channel, individual groups should start the subject line with their name in \[\]s, such as \[av\] for the Audio/Visual Technical  Specification group, or \[newspapers\] for the Newspapers Community Group.
 Keeping email discussions on a common list helps to prevent splintering of communication and allows for cross-pollination of information, building interest for emerging topics.
 New group-specific lists should be formed only when the traffic is too high for useful discussion in the shared channel.
-If and when a dedicated email list is needed, the new list should be created as a Google Group using the iiif-(topic)@googlegroups.com name pattern, should be open to any interested subscribers, and should include the IIIF Community and Communications Officer as a manager.
+If and when a dedicated email list is needed, the new list should be created as a Google Group using the iiif-(topic)@googlegroups.com name pattern, should be open to any interested subscribers, and should include at least one IIIF staff member as a manager.

   * **Slack**: The IIIF Community uses a [Slack team][iiif-slack] for instant messaging.
 Any interested person can join slack via [bit.ly/iiif-slack][join-slack].
 Groups are encouraged to create channels dedicated to their topic; these channels should be open.

   * **Calls**: The IIIF Community holds bi-weekly open calls on topics of general interest.
 Group members are encouraged to join these calls to participate in the discussion and to represent the work happening within their groups.
 IIIF Groups also hold both regular and ad hoc calls as needed.
-The IIIF Community and Communications Officer can set up calls using the preferred videoconferencing platform (currently BlueJeans) for any interested group.
+A IIIF staff member can set up calls using the preferred videoconferencing platform (currently Zoom) for any interested group.

   * **Calendar**: The IIIF Community maintains a [calendar][calendar] of scheduled calls, meetings and events; Community Groups should reflect their activities on this calendar.
-Group convener(s) can be granted write access to the calendar; the IIIF Community and Communications Officer owns the maintenance of this calendar overall.
+Group convener(s) can be granted write access to the calendar; the IIIF staff owns the maintenance of this calendar overall.

   * **Documents**: IIIF uses the [IIIF Google Drive][iiif-drive] as a common platform to produce and organize its documents.
 Each Community Group should use this as a place for collaborative note taking and storing relevant documents.